rajyraman/Power-Fx-.NET-Interactive/README.md

 ## Samples

 You can find a [sample notebook](./notebooks/PowerFx.ipynb) folder.
+You can open the notebook in Binder and learn Power Fx just using your browser, by clicking the Binder icon on the top.